ijl/orjson/README.md

 deserialization backend.
 See this project's `manylinux_2_28` builds for an example using clang and LTO.

-The project's own CI tests against `nightly-2024-08-05` and stable 1.72.
+The project's own CI tests against `nightly-2024-09-25` and stable 1.72.
 It is prudent to pin the nightly version because that channel can introduce breaking changes.

-orjson is tested for amd64, aarch64, arm7, ppc64le, and s390x on Linux.
-It
-is tested for either aarch64 or amd64 on macOS and cross-compiles for the other, depending on version.
+orjson is tested for amd64 on Linux and cross-compiles for aarch64, arm7, ppc64le, and s390x.
+It is tested for either aarch64 or amd64 on macOS and cross-compiles for the other, depending on version.
 For Windows it is tested on amd64 and i686.

 There are no runtime dependencies other than libc.